JumboCode/TUTV/README.md

    `master` for code reviews.
 Once code is reviewed, your branch will be merged into `dev` and deleted.

- - We will be using ??? for communication.
+ - We will be using Discord for communication.
 You will be invited soon, if you haven't already.

  - We will use our weekly meetings to catch up on each other's progress,